jimdavis1/Subtree-Analysis/README.md

 Where each tip is assigned to one of 18 possible clades.

-This generates a directory called, "Sal.example.dir", and inside the directory there are six files.
-Each file contains a tab-delimited list of tips and the clade number.  *Note that the clade number is arbitrary.
-It only exists as a label defnining which tips belong to which clades.*  The files are named 1.clades through 6.clades.
-1.clades is the most inclusive.
-It is the set of clades for the largest distance threshold.
-In other words, 1.clades is defining a subtree as the full original tree.
-With each succesive file the distance gets smaller and the number of possible clades becomes larger.
-The program will not split zero-length branches.

-We will use a script from the PATRIC.app to color and render each subtree.
+We will use a script from the PATRIC.app to color and render each subtree so that we can see what happened.
+Type:

 ```svr_tree_to_html -raw -c Sal.example.dir/2.clades <Sal.example.nwk >Sal.example.2.clades.html```